 Divorce and custody are more familiar family law terms.
 But if you want to adopt a child in Boise, you will also need a Boise family law attorney.
 If you choose to adopt privately, both the intended parents and the birth mother are represented by counsel.
 If you are adopting through the foster care system, whether or not the children you seek to adopt are related to you, it is helpful to have an attorney familiar with the Department of Children and Families (DCF) who understands the process.

 Child abuse and neglect are serious matters.
-The Idaho Department of Children and Families (DCF) handles these cases.
+The Idaho Department of Health and Welfare handles these cases.
 If you are seeking to gain custody of children who have been placed under the jurisdiction of DCF in Boise, you will need a Boise divorce and family lawyer to represent you.

 We serve primarily in the following cities: